aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

   - $fileRef: reference to the array that contains the file information for a given file.
   - $scanTypesToDeleteRef: reference to the array that contains the list of scan type names to delete.
   - $keepDefaced: whether the defaced files should be kept or not.
-  - $fileBaseName: value of option -file (or '' if -file was not used).
+  - $fileBaseName: value of option -basename (or '' if -basename was not used).

 RETURNS:
   - 0 or 1 depending on whether the file should be deleted or not.